Storage for Blankets & Towels

 Beyond that, we also own two beach towels, which also double (or quadruple?) as picnic blankets, car blankets (e.g. for covering seats), yogurt pot covers, and wiping off things that have been outside.
 They don’t fit our decor vibe, but they’re necessary for everyday life.

-So anyway, our 4 spare towels needed a new home.
-I recently decided to roll them (for ease of grabbing one out) and put them in this white tub.
-It doesn’t fit my style; I’d love a wicker basket or something, but honestly, it’s hidden behind the door and so functional that I don’t really care too much!
+So anyway, our spare towels needed a new home.
+I recently decided to roll them (for ease of grabbing one out) and put them in this white tub behind the door in one bathroom and in a nice (and old to us) basket in the other bathroom.
+The tub certainly doesn’t fit my style, but honestly, it’s hidden behind the door and so functional that I don’t really care too much!

 Moral of the story.
-Once you narrow down how many blankets and towels you actually needs, these simple blanket and towel storage ideas should do the trick for keeping these big, bulky, and totally necessary items from cluttering your space.
+Once you narrow down how many blankets and towels you actually needs, these simple storage for blankets hacks and towel storage ideas should do the trick for keeping these big, bulky, and totally necessary items from cluttering your space.

-These sustainable bathroom swaps also cut down on clutter, buying new, and the need for storage space!
+These sustainable swaps in the bathroom also cut down on clutter, buying new, and the need for storage space!
 And refill pouches are actually great space savers as well!

 Small Home Living Tips

-You’ll also want to read how we’re making our home more sustainable; my go to clean home cleaning products; a spring cleaning room-by-room checklist that you can practice year round; and how to declutter your mailbox!
+You’ll also want to read how we’re making our home more sustainable; my go to clean home cleaning products; and how to declutter your mailbox!

 If you have kiddos in your home, you’ll appreciate how to incorporate babies into your home decor.
 And be sure to dig into these small laundry room ideas!